fdinga/exchangerate/README.md

 ### GET Exchange Rates for Euro by date and target currency

-Return the conversion rate for Euro to all the currencies for the specified date.
+Returns the conversion rate for Euro to all the ECB supported currencies for the specified date.
 The date needs to be in the interval [currentDate - 90days, currentDate].
 Otherwise, the service returns 400 Bad Request.
 The API provides an optional 'targetCurrency' query parameter to filter only the exchange rates of the specified target currency.

 ### Request
 GET /v1/exchange/eur/date/<b>{date}</b>/?targetCurrency=<b>{targetCurrency}</b>